 Students' progress through high school is based upon the number of credits earned with the appropriate grade point average (GPA), not the number of months or years they are in attendance.
 Students will receive one-half credit for each subject satisfactorily completed (demonstrated mastery of at least 60% of the course performance standards) over the period of one regular semester.
 To be classified as a high school FRESHMAN, a student must have been assigned to the ninth grade by his/her middle school principal.
 To be classified as a SOPHOMORE, a student must have earned five (5) credits and must have earned a cumulative grade point average of 1.0 on an unweighted 4.0 scale.
-To be classified as a JUNIOR, a student must have earned a total of ten (10) credits and must also have earned a cumulative grade point average of 1.5 on an unweighted 4.0 scale.
-To be classified as a SENIOR, a student must have earned a total of seventeen (17) credits and must also have earned a cumulative grade point average of 2.0 on an unweighted 4.0 scale.
+To be classified as a JUNIOR, a student must have earned a total of ten (10) credits and must also have earned a total of seventeen (17) credits and must also have earned a cumulative grade point average of 2.0 on an unweighted 4.0 scale.